Xiaoyu Weng

+Early life and education

+Born in Shanghai, Xiaoyu Weng holds a BA in Art History from the Central Academy of Fine Arts in Beijing and a MA in Curatorial Practice from the California College of the Arts in San Francisco (2007-2009).

 Career

-Born in Shanghai, Xiaoyu Weng holds a BA in Art History from the Central Academy of Fine Arts in Beijing and a MA in Curatorial Practice from the California College of the Arts in San Francisco (2007-2008).
-She was the inaugural curatorial fellow at Wattis Institute for Contemporary Arts at the California College of the Arts (2008-2009) and program director of the Asian Contemporary Art Consortium in San Francisco.
+Weng was the inaugural curatorial fellow at Wattis Institute for Contemporary Arts at the California College of the Arts (2009-2010) and program director of the Asian Contemporary Art Consortium in San Francisco.

+Kadist Art Foundation, 2010–2015

-Early in her career, Weng found she preferred talking with artists more than art history.
+Early in her career, Weng found she preferred directly talking with living artists more than art history.
 In 2010, Weng was appointed founding director of Asia Programs at the Kadist Art Foundation's Asia Programmes for Paris and San Francisco, where she oversaw artist residencies, built the contemporary Asian art collection, and launched the Kadist Curatorial Collaboration, which organizes exhibitions designed to encourage cultural exchange.
 Her exhibitions and programs at the Kadish often involved artist residencies and work in contemporary mediums, such as video installations, "digital literature" or installation and photography.
 She organized shows like Ho Tzu Nyen: The Cloud of Unknowing (2011), Ming Wong: Making Chinatown (2012), Young Hae Chang Heavy Industries: Pacific Limm (2013), Robert Zhao Renhui: Flies Prefer Yellow (2014).
+Weng has said that working at the Kadist developed her interest in artistic practice and culture in Southeast Asia.
+It gave her the "opportunity to come to Singapore for research trips and truly understand the scene".

-She also participated in shows for other institutions such as the Invisible Hand: Curating as Gesture, the second CAFAM International Biennial in 2014 at the Central Academy of Fine Arts Museum, Beijing for which she was one of the collaborators.
+While at the Kadist, Weng also participated in shows for other institutions such as the Invisible Hand: Curating as Gesture, the second CAFAM International Biennial in 2014 at the Central Academy of Fine Arts Museum, Beijing for which she was one of the co-curators.
 She was also a co-curator of the exhibition Landscape: the virtual, the actual, the possible? (the show’s title refers to Félix Guattari's "four ontological functors") for the Guangdong Times Museum in Guangzhou and the Yerba Buena Center for the Arts in San Francisco in 2014.